Stone Flooring in Orange County by The Floor Maintenance Company

 Penetrating impregnator sealer matched to your stone, since marble, travertine, and limestone each take different products.
 We walk the finished floor with you, leave a written care guide, and book your first maintenance visit if you want to stay ahead of wear.

-Most of our stone floor restoration work happens in homes built during the 2000s OC housing boom, 15-year-old travertine in Coto de Caza, honed marble in Newport Coast, slate entries in Laguna Beach.
-We've done this in every OC zip code, and coastal homes get a different sealer than inland tract homes because salt air breaks surfaces down faster.
-We tell you which category your floor is in at the free estimate, before any work starts.
+Most of our stone work happens in homes built during the 2000s OC housing boom, travertine in Coto de Caza, honed marble in Newport Coast, slate entries in Laguna Beach, limestone in Irvine.
+We've worked in every OC zip code at this point.

 Yes, and it's a big chunk of what we do in Orange County.
 Old travertine usually has failed fill, lost polish, worn traffic lanes, and dead sealer.
 We grind the damage out, color-match and re-fill the pits, re-polish to the finish you want, and reseal, on-site, no replacement.